On March 13, 2019, the World Health Organization released this long-awaited document on abortion, in utero death, and respectful care.

 Although the experience of loss can be very varied, as it is subjective, in different parts of the world, stigma, shame and guilt emerge as common themes for most women.

-As many stories show, taken by WHO, ISA and in the Lancet 2011 and Lancet 2016 monographic series on stillbirth, and as reported by hundreds of Italian women, women who lose their babies are strongly conditioned by their surroundings to keep quiet about their grief, either because abortion and stillbirth are so common that they don’t deserve too much attention, or because they are deemed “inevitable”.
+As many stories show, taken by WHO, ISA and in the Lancet 2011 and Lancet 2016 monographic series on stillbirth, and as reported by hundreds of Italian women, women who lose their babies are strongly conditioned by their surroundings to remain silent with respect to their grief, either because abortion and in utero death are so common that they do not deserve too much attention, or because they are deemed “inevitable.”

 Jessica Zucker, clinical psychologist and writer, USA